Decompilation Debugging

 Setting Breakpoints

-You can set breakpoints from the Interpreter Window with a command like bp kerne32!CreateFileW, but that is not your only option.
+, but that is not your only option.
 We can navigate to interesting sections of code using all the utilities of Ghidra’s standard Code Browser and set breakpoints from a listing or pseudo-code window.

 For our server, we are running the release version with no debug information to mimic a standard reverse engineering scenario.
 Here, we will need to rely on some imported functions to break at locations we are interested in.
 We will set two breakpoints.
 One in the very beginning when the command line arguments are being parsed and before the RPC server is being initialized.
 Another one when our server is processing a RPC request from a client.

 To find these breakpoints, I prefer to head over to the symbol table.
-Open the symbol table for server.exe choose to break on a call to GetCommandLineW.
-You can break on a different function call, but just try to choose something that happens early on.
+Open the symbol table for server.exe

 Using the Symbol Table (Ctrl-T) we can look through symbols of interest:

-View the location for GetCommandLineW in the listing:
+View the location for GetCommandLineW

-Then pivot to one of the cross references (XREFs) in server.exe:
+Then pivot to one of the cross references (XREFs) in server.exe

 And set a breakpoint (k shortcut key) or right click:

 For the 2nd breakpoint, if we want to observe RPC calls coming to our server, we can break on one of the RPC functions that handle RPCs calls within our server.
 As this is just a test server, some of those functions don’t do much or reference any external calls (making it more difficult to find a nice breakpoint).
 But some do.
 A common activity when responding to an RPC call is to allocate some new memory to populate a structure.
 For an RPC server, this happens in midl_user_allocate.
-This is not an exported symbol from our server, but if we browse the symbol table again, we find that HeapAlloc is that only allocation function available.
+This is not an exported symbol from our server, but if we browse the symbol table again, we find that HeapAlloc

-midl_user_allocate allocation options
+allocation options

 Again we can pivot to a cross reference and set a breakpoint.